Trentino-Alto Adige/Südtirol

-Trentino-Alto Adige/Südtirol (Trentino-Alto Adige /it/; Trentino-Südtirol; Trentin-Südtirol), often known in English as Trentino-South Tyrol or by its shorter Italian name Trentino-Alto Adige, (Note: Pronunciation: /trɛnˌtiːnoʊ ˌɑːltoʊ ˈɑːdiːdʒeɪ/ tren-TEE-noh-_-AHL-toh-_-AH-dee-jay, /- ˈɑːdɪdʒeɪ, - ˌæltoʊ ˈædɪdʒeɪ/ -_-AH-dij-ay-,_-_-AL-toh-_-AD-ij-ay.) is an autonomous region of Italy, located in the northern part of the country.
+Trentino-Alto Adige/Südtirol (Trentino-Alto Adige /it/; Trentino-Südtirol; Trentin-Südtirol), often known in English as Trentino-South Tyrol or by its Italian name Trentino-Alto Adige, (Note: Pronunciation: /trɛnˌtiːnoʊ ˌɑːltoʊ ˈɑːdiːdʒeɪ/ tren-TEE-noh-_-AHL-toh-_-AH-dee-jay, /- ˈɑːdɪdʒeɪ, - ˌæltoʊ ˈædɪdʒeɪ/ -_-AH-dij-ay-,_-_-AL-toh-_-AD-ij-ay.) is an autonomous region of Italy, located in the northern part of the country.
 The region has a population of nearly 1.1 million, of whom 62% speak Italian as their mother tongue (in areas where the local languages are transition dialects between Eastern Lombard and Venetian), 30% speak German (around 93% of whom are fluent in the local South Tyrolean dialect of Bavarian), and the remaining are minority speakers of Ladin, Mòcheno or Cimbrian and immigrant communities speaking several foreign languages.
 Since the 1970s, most legislative and administrative powers have been transferred to the two self-governing provinces that make up the region: the province of Trento, commonly known as Trentino, and the province of Bolzano, commonly known as South Tyrol (Alto Adige; Südtirol).
 In South Tyrol, German remains the sizeable majority language.

-From the 9th century until 1801, the region was part of the Holy Roman Empire.
-After being part of the short-lived Napoleonic Republic of Italy and Napoleonic Kingdom of Italy, the region was part of the Austrian Empire and its successor Austria-Hungary from 1815 until its 1919 transfer to Italy in the Treaty of Saint-Germain-en-Laye at the end of World War I. Together with the Austrian state of Tyrol, it is part of the Euroregion of Tyrol-South Tyrol-Trentino.
+From the 9th century until 1806, the region was part of the Holy Roman Empire.
+After briefly being part of the newly-formed Kingdom of Bavaria and the short-lived Napoleonic Kingdom of Italy, the region was part of the County of Tyrol within the Austrian Empire and its successor Austria-Hungary from 1815 until its 1919 transfer to Italy in the Treaty of Saint-Germain-en-Laye at the end of World War I. Together with the Austrian state of Tyrol, it is part of the Euroregion of Tyrol-South Tyrol-Trentino.